montagejs/montagejs.org/docs/tutorial-3d-applications-with-montagejs.md

 * Image (JPG, PNG, etc.) files for textures.
 * GLSL text files for GLSL source code for individual stages.

-Any 3D assets you want to use in a MontageJS 3D application have to be converted to the glTF format.
+Any 3D assets you want to use in a Mod 3D application have to be converted to the glTF format.

 ## Converting 3D Assets to glTF